MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 ## Suppressing output

-There are many ways to avoid writing objects to the pipeline:
+There are many ways to avoid writing objects to the pipeline.

+Assignment to `$null` or casting to `[void]` are roughly equivalent and should be preferred where performance matters.

 ```powershell
 $null = $arrayList.Add($item)
 [void]$arrayList.Add($item)
 ```

-Assignment to `$null` or casting to `[void]` are roughly equivalent and should be preferred where performance matters.
+File redirection to `$null` is almost as fast as the previous alternatives.
+You won't notice a performance difference for most scripts.
+However, file redirection does introduce some overhead.

 ```powershell
 $arrayList.Add($item) > $null
 ```

-File redirection to `$null` is nearly as fast as the previous alternatives, most scripts would never notice the difference.
-Depending on the scenario, file redirection does introduce a little bit of overhead though.
+You can also pipe to `Out-Null`.
+In PowerShell 7.x, this is a bit slower than redirection but probably not noticeable for most scripts.

 ```powershell
 $arrayList.Add($item) | Out-Null
 ```

-You can also pipe to `Out-Null`.
-In PowerShell 7.x, this is a bit slower than redirection but probably not noticeable for most scripts.
 However, calling `Out-Null` in a large loop is can be significantly slower, even in PowerShell 7.x.

 ```powershell
 $d = Get-Date